-NOTE: To clear a FAULT, press the STOP key, issue a remote STOP command at TB-1, or use TB-13D (refer to Parameter 50 - TB13D).
+To clear a FAULT, press the STOP key, issue a remote STOP command at TB-1, or use TB-13D (refer to Parameter 50 - TB13D).

-13.2.4 MC1000 DISPLAY IN AUXILIARY MODE
+13.2.4 MC3000 DISPLAY IN AUXILIARY MODE

-If the ENTER key is held down, the display will enter the auxiliary mode, which indicates the control source (LOCAL, REMOTE, or SERIAL), AUTO or MANUAL mode, and the speed reference source.
+If the ENTER key is held down, the display will enter the auxiliary mode and cycle between two displays: a CONTROL display that indicates the control source (LOCAL, REMOTE, or SERIAL), AUTO or MANUAL mode, and the speed reference source, and a TIME display that indicates total elapsed run time.
 When the ENTER key is released, the display will return to the previous screen.
-An example of the auxiliary mode display is shown below:
+Examples of the auxiliary mode displays are shown below: